jmmastey/rspec-activerecord-expectations/README.md

 ## Counting Queries

-### Types of Comparisons
+Some services won't necessarily have N+1 issues with records loading, but might still have problems with executing too many queries.
+In this case, the `repeatedly_load` matcher might be insufficient.

+In this case, consider creating an expectation on the total number of queries executed by your code.
 Several comparison types are available, along with some aliases to allow for easier to read tests.

 ```ruby
 expect {}.to execute.less_than(20).queries